 If you have several months or more to work with (and a budget for inner-island flights), you can certainly experience several Hawaiian islands on one trip.

 Backpacking in Hawaii takes you on an epic adventure through one of the world’s most beautiful regions.
-The fact remains, however, that Hawaiian archipelago is huge!
+The fact remains, however, that the Hawaiian archipelago is huge!

 I certainly do not pretend to cover every single awesome place in Hawaii in this Hawaii travel guide.
 I have selected my favorite places for backpackers on each of the four islands covered in this guide.